openmrs/openmrs-esm-patient-chart-widgets/README.md

 - **immunizationsConfig** _(default: [object Object])_
   - vaccinesConceptSet\
     _must be a string._
-  - sequencesDefinition - arrayElements - vaccineConceptUuid\
+  - sequenceDefinitions - arrayElements - vaccineConceptUuid\
      _must be a string._ - sequences - arrayElements - sequenceLabel\
      _must be a string._ - sequenceNumber\
      _must be a string._